abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 This is useful, as it allows complex behaviours to be shared between effect chains with a single CPU context.
 For example, it would be possible to do effects like *"Deal X damage to all units and get 1 gold for each killed"*, where the count of killed units would be resolved from a different part of the effect chain.

+The CPU context also contains a list of target entities, which can be obtained by specific search/select operators.
+By default the card targets itself but this value can be replaced by more complex search operations as described below.

 ## Effect List
 These are the following supported effects.
 All effects are relative to the card executing the effect, so the meaning of ```TargetPlayer```, for example, depends on this.